dev-gw/SFM/README.md

 python object_tracker_SF.py --video 1 --model yolov4
 ```
 --video flag number can be differ.
 It will be helpful if you refer to Yolov4-Deepsort repository's README.

+## Difference from the Original Code
+You can initialize variables and change values in ShopFloor.py modules.

+I summarize the added parts of the object_tracker_SF.py
+`line 105~120` - Initialize indicator variables
+`line 122~123` - Connect GUI client
+`line 197~218` - Edit some parts to calculate indicators for each class.
+`line 239~242` - Draw start and end line
+`line 251~256` - Set boundingbox color
+`line 262~263` - Calculate the center point
+`line 265~269` - Send indicators to DB(Updating)
+`line 271~281` - Track object through the start line
+`line 284~301` - Check object through the end line and change variables
+`line 303~315` - Calculate cycletime
+`line 317~331` - Check Error point
+`line 333~335` - Function that draws indicators
+`line 341` - Send indicators to GUI